BillyRyan123/backend-php-project/README.md

 #Reliance HRMS is a Human Resource Management System built using PHP, HTML, CSS, and JavaScript.
 It is designed to streamline HR operations, making it easier to manage employee information, track attendance, handle leave requests, and generate reports.
 This system aims to enhance the efficiency of HR departments by automating routine tasks and providing a user-friendly interface.
 #I have not finished it yet but you can feel free to help me or advise me on how to write it well
+## Live Site

+You can view the live site at [https://billyryan123.github.io/backend-php-project](https://billyryan123.github.io/backend-php-project).